JereNwa/learn-to-code-in-html/README.md

 # learn-to-code-in-html
-This is a documentation on how to code in HTML.
+This is a documentation on how to code in HTML and CSS.